 Email or leave a comment if you have any questions.
 Happy Sewing!

-Update: In case you're having printer issues with the scribd documents...
+In case you're having printer issues with the scribd documents...use these PDF links:

 The length of the fold lines for the shirt is 6.5 inches.
 (Extend an additional 10 inches for the nightgown) The width from fold line to sleeve is 9 inches.